 A13.
 Nim with pass.
-David Gale would like to see an analysis of Nim played with the option of a single pass by either of the players, which may be made at any time up to the penultimate move.
+David Gale suggested an analysis of Nim played with the option of a single pass by either of the players, which may be made at any time up to the penultimate move.
 It may not be made at the end of the game.
 Once a player has passed, the game is as in ordinary Nim.
 The game ends when all heaps have vanished.
+Morrison, Friedman and Landsberg [2011] have looked at this game with their renormalization techniques.